cryptidtech/provenance-log/README.md

      └─ "proof"
 ```

-An example unlock script for satisfying a `check_segnature` lock script looks
+An example unlock script for satisfying a `check_signature` lock script looks
 like:

 ```rust